papimenon/docs/docs/pages/agws/workflow_server_manager.md

-# Agent Workflow Server Manager
+# Workflow Server Manager

-The workflow server manager (`wfsm`) is a command line tool that streamlines the process of wrapping an agent into a container image, starting the container and exposing the agent functionality through the Agent Connect Protocol (ACP)
+The Workflow Server Manager (WFSM) is a command line tool that streamlines the process of wrapping an agent into a container image, starting the container, and exposing the agent functionality through the Agent Connect Protocol (ACP).

-The `wfsm` tool takes an [agent manifest](manifest.md) as input and based on it spins up a web server container exposing the agent through ACP through REST api
+The WFSM tool takes an [Agent Manifest](manifest.md) as input and based on it spins up a web server container exposing the agent through ACP through REST api.

-## Getting started
+## Getting Started

 ### Prerequisites

-The utility requires docker engine,  `docker` and `docker-compose` to be present on the host To make sure the docker setup is correct on the host execute the
+The utility requires Docker engine, `docker`, and `docker-compose` to be present on the host.

+To make sure the docker setup is correct on the host, execute the following:

 ```bash
 wfsm check
 ```
-command.

 In case the command signals error you can pass the `-v` flag to display verbose information about the failure.

 ## Installation

-Download the release version corresponding to the host architecture from the available [release versions](https://github.com/agntcy/workflow-srv-mgr/tags), and unpack it to a folder at your convenience.
+Download the release version corresponding to the host architecture from the available [release versions](https://github.com/agntcy/workflow-srv-mgr/tags), and unpack it into a folder at your convenience.

 ## Run

-Execute the unpacked binary - it'll output the usage string with the available flags and options.
+Execute the unpacked binary.
+This outputs the usage string with the available flags and options.

 ```bash